Thanks to these 33 Thanksgiving turkey recipes, you’ll never have to suffer through a dry bird again.

-It might not be Thanksgiving without turkey, but that doesn’t mean you have to cook a whole turkey (or even a breast) every year.
+It might not be Thanksgiving without turkey, but that doesn’t mean you have to cook a large turkey every year.

 Here’s another excellent recipe for the herb lovers among us.
-With its crispy, golden-orange skin and plethora of herbs and seasonings, this bird smells as good as it tastes.
+With its crispy, golden-orange skin and herbs and seasonings, this bird smells as good as it tastes.

-You’ll even top it off with more herbs for garnishes.
-You can also use cranberries, seckel pears, or whatever else you like.
-Either way, your family is sure to love it.
+Top it off with more herbs for garnishes.
+Use cranberries, seckel pears, or whatever else you like.

 This turkey, too, is herb-flavored and earthy, but thanks to the half-cup of maple syrup, there’s also a rich sweetness that’s undeniably good.